fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

   $KYLIN_HOME/bin/metastore.sh restore {your-backup-metadata-folder}
   ```

-- Rollback finished and then you can start the original KAP
+- Now rollback is finished and you can start the original KAP

   ```shell
   $KYLIN_HOME/bin/kylin.sh start